dannykennedy/graphsby/_items/queryPage-signup.md

 <img src="../images/banner.jpg" style="margin: auto;"/>

-We'd like to keep in touch with you, and let you know when we upload new articles or add new features.
+We'd like to keep in touch with you, and let you know when we add more articles from the back catalogue, or new features.
 We won't spam you - no more than four emails per year!

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">